bedita/app/README.md

 Other environment agnostic settings can be changed in `config/app.php`.

+You may then check `http://localhost:8765/credits` or `http://localhost:8765/{folder}` where `{folder}` is a folder uname on you BEdita4 project.

 ## Layout

 The app skeleton uses [Milligram](https://milligram.io/) (v1.3) minimalist CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+## I18n

+Internationalization behavior is not enabled by default.

+To activate:

+* in `config/app.php` uncomment `I18n` key and setup your wanted configuration
+* in `src/Application.php` uncomment lines to add `I18nMiddleware` in `::middleware()` method
+* in `config/routes.php` ucomment lines with `'routeClass' => 'BEdita/I18n.I18nRoute'` to enable routing rules

+After that evey URL path will have a language prefix like `/en` automatically generated.
+Using `I18nHelper` methods you may then handle URLs or object properties accordingly.